Cheryl Stark: Storylines

 When Lou begins acting suspiciously by arriving home late from work and making secret phone calls, Cheryl decides to follow him.
 One day, she spots him kissing a young Asian woman and later confronts him about it.
 Lou reveals that the woman is his daughter Ling Mai Chan (Khym Lam).
 Cheryl struggles to adjust to the new woman in his life and almost ends her relationship with Lou.
 However, she grows to accept Ling Mai in time.

 Cheryl's next biggest challenge is her clash with Brett over his plans to go sailing around the world after finishing Year 12.
-This culminates in Brett having an affair with one of Cheryl's friends Judy Bergman (Merridy Eastman).
+This culminates in Brett having an affair with one of Cheryl's friends, Judy Bergman (Merridy Eastman).
 Bret later leaves Erinsborough without saying goodbye to Cheryl and she is hurt.
 Cheryl later flies out to Cairns to say goodbye.

-Upon hearing news that Brett has been arrested on suspicion of drug smuggling in Ecuador, Cheryl takes a flight there to bail him.
+Upon hearing news that Brett has been arrested on suspicion of drug smuggling in Ecuador, Cheryl takes a flight there to bail him out.
 En route to meeting Max Geppert, Brett's travel companion, Cheryl is kidnapped by rebels and held hostage.
 Lou goes to Ecuador after Cheryl is released and brings her home.
-When Cheryl returns, she is distant and has adopted a change of image; less jewellery and a shorter hairstyle.
+When Cheryl returns, she is distant and has adopted a change of image: less jewellery and a shorter hairstyle.
 When Lou talks to her about her experiences, Cheryl reveals she had an affair with one of her fellow captives.
 The couple then separate and Lou moves up North to be near Lauren.

 After putting Number 22 up for sale, Cheryl and Louise then move in with Marlene and they are joined by Darren (now played by Todd MacDonald) upon his release from prison.
-Darren's struggle to remain on the straight and narrow is testing for Cheryl and she is soon feuding with Karl Kennedy (Alan Fletcher) when Darren begins dating his daughter Libby Kennedy (Kym Valentine).
+Darren's struggle to remain on the straight and narrow is testing for Cheryl and she is soon feuding with Karl Kennedy (Alan Fletcher) when Darren begins dating his daughter, Libby (Kym Valentine).

 While out walking with Louise, Cheryl spots Karl and stops to talk to him about Darren and Libby's relationship.
 Louise climbs out of her buggy when she spots a dog and wanders into the road.
 Cheryl goes to get her, but is hit by an oncoming car.
 Karl tries desperately to save Cheryl and is urged by Danni, who arrives on the scene, to give Cheryl something to ease her pain.
 Karl injects Cheryl with morphine but she dies before the ambulance arrives.
 It is later revealed that the morphine reacted with anti-depressants that Cheryl had been taking but she would have died of her injuries regardless.